junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 255.
 - 2018-09-06 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6103; text of amendment in the nature of a substitute: CR S6103)
 - 2018-09-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6103; text of amendment in the nature of a substitute: CR S6103)
+- 2018-09-07 — Message on Senate action sent to the House.
+- 2018-09-07 — Received in the House.
+- 2018-09-07 — Referred to the House Committee on Natural Resources.